MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 caps.latest.revision: 16
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ---
 # Latent Dirichlet Allocation
 *Use the Vowpal Wabbit library to perform VW LDA*

  Category: [Text Analytics](text-analytics.md)

-##  <a name="Remarks"></a> Module Overview
+## Module overview

-You can use the **Latent Dirichlet Allocation** module to group otherwise unclassified text into a number of categories.
+This article describes how to use the **Latent Dirichlet Allocation** module in Azure Machine Learning Studio, to group otherwise unclassified text into a number of categories.
 Latent Dirichlet Allocation (LDA) is often used in natural language processing (NLP) to find texts that are similar.
 Another common term is *topic modeling*.

+This module takes a column of text, and generates these outputs:

+-   The source text, together with a score for each category

+-   A feature matrix, containing extracted terms and coefficients for each category

+-   A transformation, which you can save and reapply to new text used as input

+Because this module uses the Vowpal Wabbit library, it is very fast.
+For more information about Vowpal Wabbit, see the [GitHub repository](https://github.com/JohnLangford/vowpal_wabbit) which includes tutorials and an explanation of the algorithm.

+### More about Latent Dirichlet Allocation (LDA)

 Generally speaking, LDA is not a method for classification per se, but uses a generative approach.
 What this means is that you don’t need to provide known class labels and then infer the patterns.
 Instead, the algorithm generates a probabilistic model that is used to identify groups of topics.
 You can use the probabilistic model to classify either  existing training cases, or new cases that you provide to the model as input.